-This is THE global Appreciative Inquiry gathering not to miss with 40+ speakers, 30 sessions, sessions in English, Spanish, French, Dutch, and Portuguese,
+This was THE global Appreciative Inquiry gathering!
+With 40+ speakers, 30 sessions, sessions in English, Spanish, French, Dutch, and Portuguese,

 and so much more.
-This year’s innovation is aimed at invigorating regional hubs in particular.
+This year’s innovation was aimed at invigorating regional hubs in particular.

-Marlene and Tanya are delighted to be South Africa regional hosts for the Jam’s global panel and two sessions.
+Marlene and Tanya were delighted to be South Africa regional hosts for the Jam’s global panel and two sessions.

 Organizational Change: A DEI Journey from Intention to Action with Inquiry